-- How up-and reskilling in Advanced Manufacturing already are tackled on national level? - Is there a common educational and curricular approach that we can agree on? - Which (innovative) learning pathways already exist among the consortium and are used in each partner country? - What are the specific curricular prerequisites in each school and partner county to develop an interoperable learning model that masters the transition between international VET and HVET schools? - Which Advanced Manufacturing competencies and related skills are considered most relevant in each country? - Which kind of training methods in Advanced Manufacturing are used by our partners and are the most efficient for up- and reskilling pathways? - How is work-based training represented in national VET qualifications?
+- How up-and reskilling in Advanced Manufacturing already are tackled on national level? - Is there a common educational and curricular approach that we can agree on? - Which (innovative) learning pathways already exist among the consortium and are used in each partner country? - What are the specific curricular prerequisites in each school and partner county to develop an interoperable learning model the masters the transition between international VET and HVET schools? - Which Advanced Manufacturing competencies and related skills are considered most relevant in each country? - Which kind of training methods in Advanced Manufacturing are used by our partners and are the most efficient for up- and reskilling pathways? - How is work-based training represented in national VET qualifications? - How new cutting-edge Advanced Manufacturing Learning Offers need or can be designed / improved to deliver the most efficient learning experiences?
+An answer to this question is paramount to LCAMP's future CLFs and how its training offers can be harmonized with national (H-)VET curricula.